TPEcool/Game-Idea-Generator/README.md

 SOFTWARE.
 ```
 - When uploading a game inspired from this generator's results, it is recommended that you credit this generator.
 The same goes for any YouTube videos or any other content which uses this generator's ideas.
+- When creating a modification of this generator, it is recommended that you credit the original generator as well.
+This page is for the original generator.